 What to do:

-- Preheat your oven to 170°C. Grease a 9″ x 13″ pyrex dish or brownie pan with butter, marg or cake release.
+- Preheat your oven to 170°C. Grease an 8 or 9″ square brownie pan with butter, oil or cake release.

 - Pop the butter and dark chocolate in a microwaveable bowl and melt together in the microwave.
 You have to watch it like a hawk and take it out every 10-20 seconds to stir it and ensure it’s not burning.
 Warm it until it’s melted, smooth and glossy.
 You can always do it in a bowl over a pan of simmering water if you’re unsure.